rohan-3496/cv/index.md

 ## Internships

 ### Purdue University, USA
-Utilised machine learning to develop methodology for determining optimal dosage regimen (quantity & timing) of a chemotherapeutic drug to achieve no side effects and maximum efficacy
+Utilised machine learning to develop methodology for determining optimal dosage regimen (quantity & timing) of a chemotherapeutic drug to achieve no side effects and maximum efficacy.

 ### Unilever, UK
-Automated demand forecast system in Unilever UK and Ireland for products on promotions by analysing 2500+ past promotions , delivered 300 bps accuracy improvement and 50% reduction in work hours for 3 teams
+Automated demand forecast system in Unilever UK and Ireland for products on promotions by analysing 2500+ past promotions , delivered 300 bps accuracy improvement and 50% reduction in work hours for 3 teams.

 ## Projects

+### Microsoft code.fun.do
+Awarded among top 5 from 53 teams across 15 colleges in India.
+Developed a Universal Windows App to simulate a dynamic food web with real time interactions for user controls.

+-  [Featured in article on Microsoft India News Center] (https://news.microsoft.com/en-in/features/daring-to-dream/)

+### Game Engine
+Programmed a game engine in Python usinng OOP based design patterns to implement team strategy, player positions and responsibilities

 ## Leadership Experience

+### Overall Coordinator, AZeotropy 2018

+ Single-handedly led 3-tier team of 80+ members executing 50+ events catering to 5000+ students to conduct 12th edition of IIT Bombay's annual Chemical Engieering Symposium.

+### Marketing Head, AZeotropy 2017

+Part of 3-tier team of 15 core members and 80+ volunteers in charge of execution of symposium.
+Achieved 18% y-o-y increase and highest budget in 11 years; personally delivered 62% of monetary sponsorship.

 ## Extracurriculars

+- Convener, Web & Coding Club: conducted open-source and web development workshops
+- Attended National University of Singapore computing camp for international high school students
+- Junior Diploma in Classical Vocal Music from Prayag Sangeet Samiti